fabiomercorio/fabiomercorio.github.io/publications.md

 }

 @InProceedings{IJCAI-skill2job,
-author="Anna Giabelli,  Lorenzo Malandri, Fabio Mercorio, Mario Mezzanzanica and Andrea Seveso", title="Skills2Graph: Processing million Job Ads to face the Job Skill Mismatch problem", booktitle="The 30th IJCAI Conference - Demo Track ", year="2021"
+author="Anna Giabelli and  Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso", title="Skills2Graph: Processing million Job Ads to face the Job Skill Mismatch problem", booktitle="The 30th IJCAI Conference - Demo Track ", year="2021"
 }

 @InProceedings{AAAI-NEO,
-author="Anna Giabelli,  Lorenzo Malandri, Fabio Mercorio, Mario Mezzanzanica and Andrea Seveso", title="NEO: A System for Identifying New Emerging Occupation from Job Ads", booktitle="The 35th AAAI Conference on Artificial Intelligence - Demo Track ", year="2021"
+author="Anna Giabelli and  Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso", title="NEO: A System for Identifying New Emerging Occupation from Job Ads", booktitle="The 35th AAAI Conference on Artificial Intelligence - Demo Track ", year="2021"
 }

 @InProceedings{ISWC2020,
-author="Anna Giabelli,  Lorenzo Malandri, Fabio Mercorio, Mario Mezzanzanica and Andrea Seveso", title="NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations", booktitle="The 19th International Conference of Semantic Web -- ISWC 2020", year="2020",
+author="Anna Giabelli and  Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso", title="NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations", booktitle="The 19th International Conference of Semantic Web -- ISWC 2020", year="2020",